Payal-Beura/Buzzboost/README.md

-Deployment link to the wbaite: https://payal-beura.github.io/Buzzboost/
+Deployment link to the wbsite: https://payal-beura.github.io/Buzzboost/